The Shark Vertex Pro Cordless Vacuum is a great lightweight cleaning companion that won't break the bank

 Should you buy the Shark Vertex Pro Cordless Vacuum?

-If you struggle to clean overhead with heavy cordless vacuums, the Shark Vertex Pro Cordless Vacuum one is a good option thanks to the powered-lift away function that means you don’t need to hold the main part of the vacuum up high.
+If you struggle to clean overhead with heavy cordless vacuums, the Shark Vertex Pro Cordless Vacuum is a good option thanks to the powered-lift away function, which means you don’t need to hold the main part of the vacuum up high.

-How does the Shark Vertex Pro Cordless Vacuum compare to competitors?
+How does the Shark Vertex Pro Cordless Vacuum compare?

 The Shark Vertex Pro Cordless Vacuum is not as sleek or cool as something like the Dyson V15 Detect, it lacks the array of smart features such as the dust sensor and laser, but having said that, at under $400 it’s also nearly half the price.
-Plus, it’s not as weighty as the Dyson and what’s more, the addition of a hose gives it added flexibility.
+Plus, it’s not as weighty as the Dyson; additionally, adding a hose gives it added flexibility.

 Helen McCue

 Helen is a freelance writer who specializes in kitchen appliances and has written for some of the biggest home-related titles around.
-Helen also upholsters furniture and always makes sure she's got something interesting to work on.
+Helen likes to keep busy and is always thinking about her next DIY project or digging up the garden.